grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

    If you are creating a new evaluation group, specify the interval for the group.

    All rules within the same group are evaluated concurrently over the same time interval.
-Every recording rule in a group will use the same evaluation time, meaning that all queries from the same group will always be aligned with each other.
+Every recording rule in a group uses the same evaluation time, meaning that all queries from the same group are always aligned with each other.

 1. Turn on pause recording rule evaluation, if required.